sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 none `resume` (int task-id [, value])

 If value is of type `ERR`, it will be raised, rather than returned, in the suspended task. `Resume()` raises `E_INVARG` if task-id does not specify an existing suspended task and `E_PERM` if the programmer is neither a wizard nor the owner of the specified task.

+**Function: `yin`**

+yin -- Suspend the current task if it's running out of ticks or seconds.

+int `yin`([INT time, INT minimum ticks, INT minimum seconds] )

+`yin` stands for yield if needed.

+This is meant to provide similar functionality to the LambdaCore-based suspend_if_needed verb or manually specifying something like: ticks_left() < 2000 && suspend(0)

+Time: How long to suspend the task.
+Default: 0

+Minimum ticks: The minimum number of ticks the task has left before suspending.

+Minimum seconds: The minimum number of seconds the task has left before suspending.

 **Function: `queue_info`**